ClarAlvez/ClarAlvez/README.md

 ## ✨ Fun Facts

 - 🍲 I am a lover of **cooking** and enjoy finding out new recipes and ways to cook!
 - 📖 I have a great love for **storytelling** and creating stories.
-I love reading books and my favorite is "Em Algum Lugar nas Estrelas"!
+I love reading books!
 - 🌊​ I have a big passion for beachs and dream about living close to sea!

 ## 💕 Thanks!